jaredks/rumps/docs/index.rst

 rumps is...

-Ridiculously Uncomplicated Mac os x Python Statusbar apps!
+Ridiculously Uncomplicated OS X Python Statusbar apps!

 rumps exposes Objective-C classes as Python classes and functions which greatly simplifies the process of creating a statusbar application.